ball2004244/pdf_summary/README.md

 # Target
 The goal of this project is to summarize a PDF document using several ML algorithms.
 The program will take in a PDF file as input and produce a small summary, along with 10 relevant keywords and 5 bullet points.
 The output will be saved in a text file or equivalent format.

+## Repo Status
+The project is postponed until having new information

 # Methodology
 The algorithm will be broken down into several steps: